Girls Venture Corps Air Cadets: Girls Venture Corps

 In 1964 the Girls Venture Corps replaced both the GTC and WJAC.
 The previous year, the Girls' Nautical Training Corps became more closely involved with the Sea Cadet Corps and in 1980 became an integral part of the Sea Cadets and ceased to be a separate organisation.
 The Girls Venture Corps had two wings corresponding to the former GTC and WJAC; it was common at this time for former GTC units to share premises with Army Cadet Force units and for former WJAC units to share premises with Air Training Corps units.
 From 1983, girls were accepted into the ACF and ATC, which caused many GVC cadets to transfer to their respective counterparts.
 It was decided that the GVC would focus on air activities and in 1987, at the request of its membership, the organisation was renamed the Girls Venture Corps Air Cadets.

+In 2022 the national organisation was disbanded, and the charity deregistered in 2023, with the individual units continuing as independent charities.

 Activities

 Duke of Edinburgh Award

 The Duke of Edinburgh's Award Scheme is a voluntary, non-competitive programme of practical, cultural and adventurous activities for young people aged 14 to 25.
 The Award programme has three levels, Bronze, Silver and Gold, and Cadets are often encouraged to achieve these awards as they progress through their cadet careers.
 The Award is widely recognised by employers as it helps demonstrate that holders are keen to take on new challenges, have a higher level of self-confidence than their counterparts, and have leadership qualities with experience of teamwork.

 Until 2008, some cadets aged 16 or over participated in the Duke of Edinburgh's Millennium Volunteers Award.